Roger Clarke's Web-Site

 After Phase 5 – Data Analysis, the evaluation step needs to consider all of Guidelines 3.1-3.6.
 These relate to the adequacy of the expertise applied to the analytics, the nature of, and the intrinsic assumptions underlying, the relevant analytical techniques, the nature of the data, the compatibility of the data and the technique, and the transparency of the rationale for inferences drawn.
 Where the data or the inferences drawn involve sensitivity and/or the actions taken as a result are likely to be particularly impactful, a look-ahead may be advisable, in particular by performing some preliminary reality testing (G4.3).

 The adapted business process features the same phases as the conventional model.
-Evaluation steps have been added after each phase, together with guidance in relation to circumstances in which looping back to prior phases is desirable and even essential.
+Evaluation steps have been specified after each phase, together with guidance in relation to circumstances in which looping back to prior phases is desirable and even essential.
 The adapted model enables the identification of problems at any early stage, and hence the implementation of measures to address them.
 It therefore fulfils the declared objective of the research, which was to specify a business process whereby organisations can ensure that applications of data analytics satisfy both strategic and policy purposes and legal and ethical constraints.

 The business process model in Figure 2, and the Guidelines on which it was to a considerable extent based, were expressed in somewhat abstract terms.
 That was necessary in order to achieve sufficient generality to enable application in a range of circumstances.